JLU-Neal/Taishan_Preprocess/README.md

 For data preprocessing in Taishan PUSH-UP Detection Project.

-Before running the programme, you should compile the loop.cpp and genetate loop.so (Linux) or loop.dll (Windows)
+Before running the programme, you should compile the loop.cpp, then genetate loop.so (Linux) or loop.dll (Windows)

 ## Environment